gunawan092w/discord-express.js/README.md

 <p>Using express.js to host a webserver, Discord v6 API Proxy, with Assets cacher</p>

 # Demo
 You may check out our demo [By clicking me!](https://dc19.gunawan092w1.eu.org).
 This is not a phishing website.
 This is a demo just to show how it looked like when hosting discord-webclient.
 Do not put fake information in there since those Discord API is from Discord official API.
 Once again, Our demo is not a phising website.
-You may review the code if you don't believe it.
+You may review the code for further inspection.

 # Client Version
 <p>All clients are retrieved from web.archive.org - List of Client Version listed down below: [Year-Month]</p>